FranciscoSimas/FitTracker/README.md

 # 🏋️ FitTracker

-**FitTracker** é uma aplicação web e mobile pensada para quem quer **organizar, acompanhar e personalizar os seus treinos de ginásio** de forma simples e intuitiva.
+**FitTracker** is a web and mobile application designed for those who want to **organize, track, and customize their gym workouts** in a simple and intuitive way.

 ---

-## 🎯 Objetivo
+## 🎯 Goal

-O objetivo principal é permitir que **cada utilizador tenha o seu próprio dashboard de treino**, totalmente personalizável e adaptado ao seu estilo de treino e preferências.
+The main goal is to allow **each user to have their own workout dashboard**, fully customizable and adapted to their workout style and preferences.
-A aplicação foca-se em oferecer uma experiência **simples, prática e motivadora**, que ajude a manter consistência nos treinos.
+The application focuses on providing a **simple, practical, and motivating experience** to help maintain consistency in workouts.

 ---

-## ⚙️ Funcionalidades Atuais
+## ⚙️ Current Features

-- Seleção de **planos de treino** (dias fixos com exercícios predefinidos).
+- Selection of **workout plans** (fixed days with predefined exercises).
-- Edição completa dos exercícios: adicionar, remover, renomear e reordenar.
+- Full editing of exercises: add, remove, rename, and reorder.
-- Histórico de treinos guardado por dia.
+- Workout history stored by day.
-- Interface **responsiva**, com navegação otimizada para mobile.
+- **Responsive interface**, optimized for mobile navigation.
-- Deploy automático via **Vercel** e backend configurado com **Supabase**.
+- Automatic deployment via **Vercel** and backend configured with **Supabase**.

 ---

-## 🚀 Roadmap Futuro
+## 🚀 Future Roadmap

-### Fase 1 – Base estável
+### Phase 1 – Stable Base
-- Autenticação de utilizadores (login/conta pessoal).
+- User authentication (login/personal account).
-- Dashboard básico com histórico de treinos e estatísticas simples.
+- Basic dashboard with workout history and simple statistics.
-- Planos de treino fixos já incluídos, totalmente personalizáveis.
+- Predefined workout plans already included, fully customizable.
-- Versão mobile estável (PWA ou app nativa).
+- Stable mobile version (PWA or native app).

-### Fase 2 – Experiência do utilizador
+### Phase 2 – User Experience
-- **Internacionalização** (traduções para várias línguas).
+- **Internationalization** (translations into multiple languages).
-- **Customização de tema e cores** ao gosto do utilizador.
+- **Theme and color customization** to user preference.
-- **Gamificação inicial**: streaks, conquistas simples.
+- **Initial gamification**: streaks, simple achievements.
-- Dashboard melhorado com gráficos e estatísticas semanais/mensais.
+- Improved dashboard with charts and weekly/monthly statistics.
-- Notificações push discretas (lembretes e resumos).
+- Discreet push notifications (reminders and summaries).

-### Fase 3 – Expansão
+### Phase 3 – Expansion
-- Biblioteca de planos de treino avançados.
+- Library of advanced workout plans.
-- Sistema de **notas e fotos** opcionais para progresso.
+- Optional **notes and photos** system for progress tracking.
-- Widgets básicos (atalho rápido para treino, integração simples com música).
+- Basic widgets (quick workout shortcut, simple music integration).
-- Gamificação mais avançada (objetivos semanais/mensais).
+- More advanced gamification (weekly/monthly objectives).

-### Fase 4 – Social (versão avançada)
+### Phase 4 – Social (advanced version)
-- Rankings semanais de consistência e progresso.
+- Weekly consistency and progress rankings.
-- Possibilidade de adicionar amigos e grupos.
+- Ability to add friends and groups.

 ---

-## 🛠️ Stack Tecnológica
+## 🛠️ Technology Stack

 - **Frontend:** React + TypeScript + Tailwind + shadcn/ui
-- **Backend:** Supabase (auth, base de dados, storage)
+- **Backend:** Supabase (auth, database, storage)
-- **Deploy:** Vercel (CI/CD integrado)
+- **Deployment:** Vercel (integrated CI/CD)
-- **Mobile:** PWA (Progressive Web App), com possibilidade futura de React Native/Expo
+- **Mobile:** PWA (Progressive Web App), with future possibility for React Native/Expo

 ---

-## 🌟 Visão
+## 🌟 Vision

-O **FitTracker** pretende ser mais do que um simples registo de treinos:
+**FitTracker** aims to be more than just a simple workout tracker:
-👉 Uma plataforma personalizável e intuitiva, que acompanha o utilizador na sua jornada no ginásio.
+👉 A customizable and intuitive platform that supports users in their gym journey.
-👉 Uma ferramenta prática que combina simplicidade com funcionalidades motivadoras, ajudando a manter a consistência nos treinos.
+👉 A practical tool that combines simplicity with motivating features, helping to maintain consistency in workouts.

 ---

-## 📌 Estado do Projeto
+## 📌 Project Status

-📍 Atualmente em fase **MVP privado** – funcionalidades básicas em desenvolvimento.
+📍 Currently in **private MVP** phase – basic functionalities under development.
-O projeto ainda não está aberto ao público, mas o objetivo é evoluir até um **beta controlado** e, futuramente, lançar de forma pública.
+The project is not yet public, but the goal is to evolve into a **controlled beta**, and eventually release publicly.